mhmdnz/uniq/README.md

 ## Application Layers
 In this application, I used four different layers: Controllers, Services, and Repositories.
 Although I could have used Actions Layer, I decided not to because it might looks more complicate(following KISS).In my module each layer interacts with the others, making it easily manageable.
 This separation ensures that the logic representing business processes is distinct from the representation layer and database layer.
 You can check resources directories to find :
 <br> Resources and Collections for presentation layer
 <br> All logics in Services directory
 <br> All necessary queries in Repositories
 <br> All validations in Requests directory

+## Missing parts
+    - Didn't support hours in the project functionlity
+    - In this project I haven't used dictionaries, so all my texts/messages are hard coded which is missed.
+    - I tried to use configs in project (Atleast for pagination size which I put it in .env) but I should have covered more.
+    - I haven't used CONSTs in the project. there were some cases that I could used
+    - Functional tests were missed In the project

 ## Documentation
 I used OpenAPI to document everything, you can check all annotations in top of my controller/resources/requests classes.